-Hi, I’m Valerio software engineer and CTO at Inspector.
+Hi, I’m Valerio software engineer, founder and CTO at Inspector.

-As notifications becomes increasingly central to the way our users stay informed about how their applications are performing, we have introduced Notification Channels section in the monitoring dashboard.
+As notifications becomes increasingly central to the way our users stay informed about how their applications are performing, we have introduced Notification Channels in the monitoring dashboard.

-Small businesses and creators have a strong connection with their customers and tend to deliver great software, but sometimes it gets harder to maintain the practices that made them successful as the team grow with two or more developers, or if the number of projects increase.
+Small agencies have a strong connection with their customers and tend to deliver great software.
+But sometimes it gets harder to maintain the practices that made them successful as the team grow, or if the number of projects increase.

-Software development is a time consuming job, tools that can bring automation in our life are really valuable in small and medium companies.
+Software development is a time consuming job.
+Tools that speed up automation are really valuable in small and medium companies.

 What are Notification Channels?

 In a nutshell, Notification Channels are a new, unified way to organize and manage automatic messages sent through Inspector to you and your team members.

 How do Notification Channels works?

-Channels separate the notifications that Inspector sends into different routes, allowing users to have more control over the notifiction experience.
+Notification Channels separate the notifications that Inspector sends into different routes.
+They allow users to have more control over the notifiction experience.

-However, you will also have the option of activating multiple channels for the same application for different purposes — for instance, one channel for new error detected, another for every error occurrences, and a third for server side automation via webhooks.
+However, you will also have the option of activating multiple channels for the same application for different purposes.
+For instance, one channel for new error, another for every error occurrences, and a third for server side automation via webhooks.

 Actually we support Email, Webhook, Slack, SMS, Pushover, PagerDuty, and more will be added in the future.

 Why Were Notification Channels Created?

-This move is very much in keeping with our ongoing focus to build an autonomous monitoring tool that can bring more free time in our users’ hands.
+This move is very much in keeping with our ongoing focus to help developers to save time and money with automatic bugs identification.

-Notification Channels can be a powerful way to reach developers with urgent messages about application status and availability reducing the negative impact of software issues on application users.
+Notification Channels can be a powerful way to reach developers with urgent messages about application status and availability.
+It can reduce the negative impact of software issues on application users.